patfiaux/RELICS/README.md

 relics.parameters$out_dir <- 'CD69_tutorial_output'
 ```

-9. RELICS now explicityl models the count-dispersion relationship.
-This drastically imporves performance and helps reduce the number of false positives.
+9. RELICS now explicitly models the count-dispersion relationship.
+This drastically improves performance and helps reduce the number of false positives.
 See the section `Count-Dispersion modeling` below for details on how to best estimate `nr_disp_bins` and `repl_spline_df`:
 ```r
 # specify the number of bins to group the guide counts into and the degrees of freedom of the spline function for each replicate
 relics.parameters$nr_disp_bins <- 15